 One of the aims of TALD is to chart the genealogical and geographical distribution of linguistic features and to facilitate multi-faceted analyses of language contact in Daghestan by comparing the presence of shared features with known patterns of bilingualism and lexical convergence.

-The Atlas currently offers four different types of map visualizations:
+The Atlas currently offers three different types of map visualizations:

 Each of these visualizations has its benefits and drawbacks, so we allow the user to toggle between the different options.